 For HH customers ‘spare capacity’ is defined as ‘where the sum of HH agreed capacity is x; and the sum of the HH maximum demand capacity is y; then the HH spare capacity is x/y’.
 The capacity allocated to NHH customers in the CDCM has been uplifted by the same ‘spare capacity’ factor.

-The resulting CDCM model and impact assessment shows that that the impact in the tariffs varies in its magnitude but is directionally consistent across all regions.
+The resulting CDCM model and impact assessment shows that the impact in the tariffs varies in its magnitude but is directionally consistent across all regions.
 Low voltage NHH tariffs generally increase and the low voltage HH tariff decreases as illustrated by the table below which illustrates the overall impact on charges by DUoS tariff and region.
+The significant increases seen for the ‘HV Medium Non-Domestic’ tariffs in three regions are due to ………….
+However, it is worth noting that this tariff along with ‘LV Medium Non-Domestic’ tariff Suppliers are in the process of migrating these Customers and as a result a low number of Customers are expected to be on these tariffs on April 17/18 For example 13 SHEPD and 19 for SSEPD.